-A Payment Arrangement is an agreement the ATO and a taxpayer agree to that allows the tax payer to “pay off” a tax debt in a series of installments.
+A Payment Arrangement is an agreement between the ATO and a taxpayer that allows the taxpayer to “pay off” a tax debt, usually by instalments over time.

 What Kind of Terms Should I Expect?

-The terms that the ATO may agree to change based on the circumstances.
-The main factors considered are prior payment history, the type of tax involved and the total amount owing.
-Generally for a taxpayer with a clean record we can get them a Payment Arrangement of at least three months and usually longer, often with no interest applied.
+The terms that the ATO may agree to will depend on the circumstances.
+In our experience, the main factors considered are prior payment history, the type of tax involved and the amount owing.
+Generally, for a taxpayer with a clean record we can get them a Payment Arrangement with terms of at least three months and usually longer, often with no interest applied.

 What Information do I have to Provide?